Future of the deal Bookmark has been added

 At the same time, the threat of disruptive innovation means PE needs to look beyond financial engineering and cost reduction to create value.
-They need to invest in digital technologies, analytics and other technologies to optimise their acquisitions for successful exits.
+They need to invest in digital technologies, analytics, and other technologies to optimize their acquisitions for successful exits.

-The 2018 US Tax reforms brings the corporate tax down from 35% to 21%.
-There is also a significant tax reduction for American firms who return their overseas earnings to the US (that bill will go down by more than half to 15%).
-With US firms estimated to hold over $1.4 trillion of cash and liquid investments offshore, companies should model the effect of profit repatriation, and of domestic versus foreign acquisitions.
+How will US tax reforms affect your future acquisitions?
+Recent US tax reforms are creating unique opportunities for M&A in the US.
+The 2018 US Tax reforms brings the corporate tax down from 35 percent to 21 percent.
+There is also a significant tax reduction for American firms who return their overseas earnings to the US (that bill will go down by more than half to 15 percent).
+With US firms estimated to hold over $1.4 trillion of cash and liquid investments offshore1, companies should model the effect of profit repatriation, and of domestic versus foreign acquisitions.

 We expect companies will need to invest significant time and resources into modelling the impact of the changes and ensure they are able to take advantage of this unique opportunity.

-Companies are challenged for growth in their traditional businesses, making it imperative for them to innovate and create the “businesses of tomorrow”.
+How can you turn the threat of disruption into opportunities through M&A and venture investment?
+Companies are challenged for growth in their traditional businesses, making it imperative for them to innovate and create the "businesses of tomorrow."

 Across all sectors, companies are using M&A and corporate venturing to capture such opportunities.
 We estimate companies spent $634 billion on disruptive innovation acquisitions and investments between 2015 and 2017.

-This race to acquire innovation has unleashed a major shift in M&A markets – last year around 60% of technology enabled assets were acquired by the non-tech sectors.
+This race to acquire innovation has unleashed a major shift in M&A markets–last year around 60 percent of technology enabled assets were acquired by the non-tech sectors.